steventhanna/Argot/README.md

 `@see` - provides a link to another method in reference

+`@note` - notes any important information relevant to the method

 ```java
 /** Provides a sample method for this example.
 * @param String text - text to be returned